jpnoob/vn-knowledge/kirikiri/readme.txt

 all games
-- findings based on hare tokidoki otenkiame trial 1
+- findings based on hare tokidoki otenkiame trial 1 (no encryption)

 link to tools:
 https://github.com/morkt/GARbro